Serv 4WD Light Jeep: Troubleshooting!

 Reason 1: Problem with Front And Rear Axle

 The leading reason for flashing your car’s 4WD Service light is the differentials.
-A malfunctioning differential can cause the “Serv 4WD” light to illuminate.
+A malfunctioning differential can cause the “Serv 4WD” light to light on.
 The differential or axles distribute power to the wheels.

 A defective front and rear axle can result in abnormal tire wear, noise, vibration, and steering and handling issues.
 Rear differential leaking is a common problem faced by drivers.
 So, You’ll hear a rattling kind of noise when you activate the 4WD system.